grahamegrieve/ClinicArrivals/documentation/Templates.md

 A typical example:

     The phone number you sent the message from is not associated with an appointment to see the doctor today.
-Please phone {num} for help
+Please phone [clinic number] for help

 ### TooManyAppointments